 - Case Analysis Research

 A literature search is one of the fastest and least expensive means to discover hypothesis and provide information about the subject we’re studying.
 There is an enormous amount of information available on the internet, libraries.
-The literature search may include magazines, newspaper, trade literature, and academic literature.
+The literature search may include magazines, newspapers, trade literature, and academic literature.

 Literature research example: Expect an issue is “The reason is item deals lower?”
 This can without much of a stretch be assessed with the guide of distributed information which ought to specify “whether the issue is an “industry issue” or a “firm issue”.

 Depth Interview Example: A youngsters’ book distributor got valuable data in regards to a business decay by talking with administrators and teachers who uncovered that expanding quantities of individuals were utilizing library offices and conceivably purchasing fewer books for their kids.

 Another method used is the gathering of the people who have a common objective and has information about the specific problem at hand.
 The focus group can have 8-12 members.
 While selecting the members, it should be kept in mind that the individuals have information about the problem.

 Researchers can understand and tackle the problem more efficiently by dealing with the carefully selected cases or cases of the phenomenon.
 Analysis of the case of the organization which has gone through the same case will help in dealing with the problem more efficiently.